-Without forgiveness, friendship becomes extinct and relationship non-existent.
+Without forgiveness, friendship becomes extinct and relationships non-existent.

-Forgiveness is making peace with the past so that there is opportunity for relationship in the future.
+Forgiveness is making peace with the past so that there is an opportunity for a relationship in the future.

 Not necessarily with the same people who’ve scarred us.
 But sometimes, by the grace of Christ, forgiveness is exactly that powerful – to restore broken relationships to fresh health, and offer the same people a completely different way of relating to one another.

 Forgiveness is the beginning.
-And it’s how we find closure even on the relationships that won’t ever be completely restored to us.
+And it’s how we find closure even in relationships that won’t ever be completely restored to us.
 Because forgiveness is like a pair of tweezers picking out the shards of shrapnel embedded in our hearts and minds by people we once loved.

 Forgiveness removes the hurt so that we can heal.
 Forgiveness is the gift we give to ourselves so that we can stop bleeding and begin to grow new skin over old wounds.